Enjoy the view across the strait of Oresund, just like the imaginary Hamlet a few hundred years ago.

 “Located on a strategically important site commanding the Sund, the stretch of water between Denmark and Sweden, the Royal castle of Kronborg at Helsingør (Elsinore) is of immense symbolic value to the Danish people and played a key role in the history of northern Europe in the 16th-18th centuries.
 Work began on the construction of this outstanding Renaissance castle in 1574, and its defences were reinforced according to the canons of the period’s military architecture in the late 17th century.
 It has remained intact to the present day.
 It is world-renowned as Elsinore, the setting of Shakespeare’s Hamlet.”

 On our visit the castle had on loan one important object taken as a war bounty by the Swedes in 1658, King Frederick II’s table canopy.
-It had been kept well in Sweden and has maintained an astonishingly good condition, as well as being of a very high quality in the first place.
-(The canopy is on a four year loan from 2012, so there will be ample opportunity to have a view of it.)
+It has been maintained well, and is today in an astonishingly good condition.
+I would add that it was of a very high quality in the first place.

 If you have read Hamlet, you could try to speculate on what was the result of Shakespeare’s free imagination and what was based on facts.
 In any case, the world’s most famous quote (“To be or not to be…“), from the world’s most famous play (“Hamlet“), by the world’s most famous playwright (William Shakespeare), was set here at Kronborg.
 I would believe this fact is a major reason why Kronborg receives so many visitors each year.